knickels/Player-Stage-Manual/CONTROLLERS.md

 An alternative to using a port for each robot is to use the same port but a different index.
-%This will only work if the robots are all the same (or at
-%least use the same interfaces, although different robots could be run on a
-%different ports) and the robots only use one index for each of its devices.

 For example, the Bigbob robot uses interfaces and indexes: position2d:0, ranger:0, blobfinder:0 and ranger:0.
 If we configured two Bigbob robots to use the same port but a different index our configuration file would be